Car accidents happen. They really do.

 What Should You Do If You Hit Someone?

 You should try to stay calm, and stay with the person at the scene.
-Call police emergency numbers and then wait for the police.
+Call the police emergency number and then wait for the police.

 If you do hit someone and leave or don’t take action and it leads to more severe injuries for the victim, the charges can be worse as well.